What are the main things to do in Lombok?

 For a 100,000 IDR fee (~4 Eur) you can spend the day by their pool, on their beach.
 It’s very nice and worth it.
 Had the front seat for the sunset and Indonesian Bintang beer in our hands.

 Walked back to the centre of Kuta to our hotels.
 The streets had public lighting and it was safe.
 But a bit creepy, since it was almost nobody.

-Day 2 – Exploring the famous beaches of South Lombok
+Things to do in Lombok, DAY 2 – Exploring the famous beaches of South Lombok

 Pantai Selong Belanak